Best Headset for CS:GO - The Ultimate Guide

 Ask any gaming forum about great gaming headsets and you'll no doubt be getting tons of responses saying that you should check out HyperX's products.
 Their headsets are undoubtedly among the most popular ones out there, and stuff like that doesn't happen for no reason.
 HyperX's main headsets offer a simple yet effective and robust design with great audio quality and a surprisingly decent mic, and the kicker is that they come in at a more than reasonable price point.

 All of that has lead the company to an extraordinarily convincing first place when it comes to CS:GO headsets.
-Following HyperX we have Sennheiser taking up the lion’s share of ‘the rest’ with their high fidelity gaming headsets.
-The usual suspects round out the top five of the most used manufacturers, with Turtle Beach being perhaps a bit of an outlier.
+Following HyperX we have Logitech and, perhaps surprisingly to some, Sennheiser.

 Most used manufacturer